oscarrobinson/HuddleCanvas/README.md

 Want to look at an example of a complete, basic app using HuddleCanvas and [HuddleObject](https://github.com/jonnymanf/HuddleObject)?
 Try [huddle-chess](https://github.com/scarrobin/huddle-chess).

-##Getting Started
+## Getting Started
 To use HuddleCanvas you need [Meteor](http://www.meteor.com)<br>
 `$ curl https://install.meteor.com/ | sh`

 To create a project using HuddleCanvas:<br>
 `$ meteor create myhuddleproject`<br>
 `$ cd myhuddleproject` <br>
-`$ meteor add scarrobin:huddlecanvas`
+`$ meteor add huddle:canvas`

-<b>NOTE:</b> the huddlecanvas package is dependent on the 'huddle' package, this is supposed to install automatically when adding huddlecanvas but for some reason it doesn't work properly when this has happened.
+<b>NOTE:</b> the `huddle:canvas` package is dependent on the `huddle:client` package, this is supposed to install automatically when adding huddle:canvas but for some reason it doesn't work properly when this has happened.
 Therefore, to ensure your project works also do:<br>
-`$ meteor add raedle:huddle`<br>
+`$ meteor add huddle:client`<br>

-##Using HuddleCanvas - The Basics
+## Using HuddleCanvas - The Basics
 HuddleCanvas adds its HTML code to a div with the tag `huddle-canvas-container`, so your main HTML document should look something like this:
 ```html
 <body>